 This scary French story by Charles Perrault tells the tale of a violent nobleman with a distinctive blue beard who habitually murders his wives.
 Yes, it’s a fairy tale about a serial killer.

-A beautiful girl is persuaded into marrying Bluebeard and unknowingly becoming his next victim, lured into his world by all of the lavish parties he throws for her.
+A beautiful girl is persuaded into marrying Bluebeard and unknowingly becomes his next victim.
 She is forbidden from exploring the rest of his château, but, out of curiosity, ends of discovering the blood-soaked room where he keeps the corpses of his past wives, all of whom are hanging on hooks from the wall.
 Luckily for our protagonist, she is saved by her brother before her husband can cut off her head.

 If you like what you read, then you will definitely love this one: These Japanese Folklore Monsters Are Ridiculously Harmless (And Insanely Weird)